tatianaacostag/DevelopersDoc_site/content/en/Deprecated/Merchant Panel/Reports-old.md

 ![Concepts](https://raw.githubusercontent.com/developers-payu-latam/developers-payu-latam.github.io/master/images/soluciones-adicionales/d+xdias4-pt.png)

 2. The report allows filtering by:
-Account: Select the account from which you want to query outstanding payments.
+* _**Account**_: Select the account from which you want to query outstanding payments.
-Accreditation model: Select between the two available accreditation models to perform the query, in this case D + X days.
+* _**Accreditation model**_: Select between the two available accreditation models to perform the query, in this case D + X days.
-Date Range: You can define the date range in which you want to query.
+* _**Date Range**_: You can define the date range in which you want to query.
 The query limit is 3 months between the entered dates.
-Output format: Displays the result of the query on the screen when you choose the HTML format, or export the results to an CSV file.
+* _**Output format**_: Displays the result of the query on the screen when you choose the HTML format, or export the results to an CSV file.

 ![Concepts](https://raw.githubusercontent.com/developers-payu-latam/developers-payu-latam.github.io/master/images/soluciones-adicionales/d+xdias5-pt.png)